Add User Message After Logging out in Symfony

 }

 This class implements the LogoutSuccessHandlerInterface and implements the method "onLogoutSuccess".
-When triggered, this code will check for the GET parameter "reason".
-If found, it will redirect to a target of your choosing and pass the "reason" parameter along to the URL.
+When triggered, this code will check for the GET parameter which we will call "reason" for this example.
+If the GET parameters is found, it will redirect the user to a target URL of your choosing.
+Additionally, it will pass the "reason" parameter along to the URL.

 Trigger the Logout